Glen Scotia distillery: Product range

 Glen Scotia's range showcases the typical Campbeltown flavour profile of toffee, maritime influence and a hint of smoke.

-Each of the core expressions have been designed to keep to an authentic 'Campbeltown Malt style' culminating in the Victoriana where the distillery has aimed to re-create a modern interpretation of classic Victorian Campbeltown Malt.
-Glen Scotia Distillery also regularly produces 'special' bottlings to celebrate local events, such as the centenary anniversary of the local Campbeltown Picture House.
+Each of the core expressions have been designed to keep to an authentic 'Campbeltown Malt style' culminating in the Victoriana where the distillery has aimed to re-create a modern interpretation of classic Victorian Campbeltown malt.
+Glen Scotia distillery also regularly produces special bottlings to celebrate local events, such as the centenary of the local Campbeltown Picture House.

 Each year, for the annual Campbeltown Malt Whisky Festival, Glen Scotia release a special limited release bottling.
-In 2019 this was a 15-year-old rum finish and 2020 a 14-year-old Tawny Port finish.
+In 2019 this was a 15-year-old rum finish and 2020 a 14-year-old tawny port finish.
 In 2023 it was a 11-years-old white port finish.

 In October 2023, Glen Scotia has released a new annual special series.
 It is called 'The Icons Of Campbeltown' and the first bottling is the 12-year-old 'The Mermaid'.
 In August 2024, the distillery released 'The Dragon', the second whisky in the series.

-Additionally, special releases and other small production run bottlings also exist.
+Special releases and other small production run bottlings also exist.